What is application monitoring?

 Another example is writing synthetic tests to check the effects of a redesigned database schema or cloud assets that have been moved to a new geolocation.
 Both can be tested with synthetic monitoring before the application is being released, providing insights on whether the change has a negative impact on the final experience.
 Prevention is better than intervention, and synthetic tests are ideal for this.

-Synthetic monitoring opens up a world of possibilities in regard to application monitoring.
-Companies don't have to rely on reading real user data and guessing when it is not available, but can test hypothetical scenarios and upcoming changes to the user experience of their applications.
+Synthetic monitoring opens up a world of possibilities for application monitoring, enabling organizations to move beyond relic tools and embrace modern, integrated solutions.
+By combining synthetic tests with integrated user experience metrics, companies no longer have to rely solely on real user monitoring data or resort to guesswork when it's unavailable—they can proactively simulate user interactions, test hypothetical scenarios and upcoming changes to their application's user experience.
 Application monitoring becomes proactive, adding a layer of data that, albeit not real, perfectly mimics what users would see and do.

 Application monitoring tools would greatly benefit from the support of synthetic tests in some form.
 Monitoring companies are aware of the powers of synthetic monitoring, and Checkmk is no exception.
 The Synthetic Monitoring add-on is ready to let you select and run synthetic tests from the familiar Checkmk UI.
-The entry barrier has been designed to be low, so everybody can use and understand existing synthetic tests to empower their application monitoring efforts and make the end user experience more satisfying.
+The entry barrier has been designed to be low, so everybody can use and understand existing synthetic tests to empower their application monitoring efforts and make the end user experience more satisfying, meeting user expectations.

 Conclusion

 In the digital age, the performance of your applications directly impacts your business.
-By leveraging synthetic monitoring in application monitoring, administrators can not only anticipate potential problems, but also tackle current problems efficiently.
-Checkmk offers a robust, extensible platform that empowers you to take control of your application's experience, ensuring your business stays ahead of the curve and user's needs.
+By leveraging synthetic monitoring in application monitoring, Administrators can not only anticipate potential performance problems but also tackle current issues efficiently.
+Checkmk offers a robust, extensible platform that empowers you to take control of your application's experience, monitor performance metrics, and ensure your business stays ahead of the curve and user's needs.
 Start your journey towards proactive application monitoring today and experience the difference firsthand.

 FAQ